 It limits our understanding on how ES will ultimately translate into poverty alleviation.
 Particularly, we know that ES benefits depends not only on institutions and markets, but also on capital, knowledge, expertise, technology and labour - something that poor groups often lack.
 Also, we know that it is important to understand the inter-linkages between different aspects of well-being.
 These have serious implications for the effectiveness of using ES approach for poverty alleviation in the face of trade-offs of ES benefits to different groups.

-We will test the framework in a case study of coastal environment of Kenya.
-We will develop quantitative and semi-quantitative models to explore the impacts of scenarios on ES and wellbeing of particular groups.
-Linkages in the social-ecological system will be modelled based on quantitative and qualitative knowledge about the interactions and responses between the social and ecological components.
+We tested the framework in a case study of coastal environment of Kenya.
+We developed quantitative and semi-quantitative models to explore the impacts of scenarios on ES and wellbeing of particular groups.
+Linkages in the social-ecological system were modelled based on quantitative and qualitative knowledge about the interactions and responses between the social and ecological components.

-Interspersed with model development and data collation, we propose to conduct five workshops in East Africa with scientists, managers and stakeholders to: develop conceptual and methodological tools, plan scenarios, obtain model parameters, conduct multi-criteria analysis, and reflect and disseminate results.
-Workshops will be closely facilitated towards specific objectives.
-The methods, experiences and learning will be disseminated amongst scientists, and policy makers to support the ESPA programme.
+Interspersed with model development and data collation, we conducted five workshops in East Africa with scientists, managers and stakeholders to: develop conceptual and methodological tools, plan scenarios, obtain model parameters, conduct multi-criteria analysis, and reflect and disseminate results.
+Workshops were closely facilitated towards specific objectives.
+The methods, experiences and learning were disseminated amongst scientists, and policy makers to support the ESPA programme.

-The proposed project will provide a framework to study trade-offs in ecosystem services and facilitate the discussion of sharing of costs and benefits between users groups and in designing policy options.
-Particularly, the approach will help increase the recognition of the poor-group in policy discussion related to ecosystem services, and thus contribute to developing policies that alleviate poverty.
+The project provided a framework to study trade-offs in ecosystem services and facilitate the discussion of sharing of costs and benefits between users groups and in designing policy options.
+Particularly, the approach helped to increase the recognition of the poor-group in policy discussion related to ecosystem services, and thus contribute to developing policies that alleviate poverty.